Is your training accredited?

 Can I devise my own campaign for the Business Partner?

-Will the Hiring Partner hire me afterwards?
+Will the Business Partner hire me afterwards?

 We work with businesses who are actively looking to take on entry-level digital marketing employees, but we cannot guarantee that they will take you on afterwards.
 The match is made in the hope that you suitably impress them and that their business also seems like a good fit for you.
 You are equally not obligated to accept an offer of employment if one is made.